Bibliome/alvisnlp/docs/Getting-started.md

-    -defaultParamValuesFile FILE                  specifies the file containing default parameter values -module                 ID CLASS              append a module with the specified id and class at the end of the plan -shell                                        runs a shell after processing the corpus -creator                FEAT                  set the name of the feature containing the module that created each element -feat                   KEY VALUE             set feature for the corpus -entity                 NAME REPLACEMENT      define an XML entity replacement used in the plan file -environmentEntities                          define an XML entity replacement for each environment variable used in the plan file
-    -propEntities           PROPFILE              define XML entity replacements from a properties file -inputDir               DIR                   add default input directory
+    -defaultParamValuesFile FILE                  specifies the file containing default parameter values -module                 ID CLASS              append a module with the specified id and class at the end of the plan -shell                                        runs a shell after processing the corpus -browser                                      runs a browser after processing the corpus -creator                FEAT                  set the name of the feature containing the module that created each element -feat                   KEY VALUE             set feature for the corpus -inputDir               DIR                   add default input directory
     -outputDir              DIR                   set root output directory
+    -baseDir                NAME PATH             defines a base directory -resourceBase           BASE                  add default resource address base

 Resume mode and dump options:
-    -resume     FILE           resume processing from a dumped corpus -dumpModule MODULE FILE    set the dump file after the specified module -nodumps                   ignore all corpus dumps
+    -resume      FILE           resume processing from a dumped corpus (BROKEN) -dumpModule  MODULE FILE    set the dump file after the specified module (BROKEN) -nodumps                    ignore all corpus dumps
+    -maxMmapSize SZ             maximum size of mmap blocks in bytes (if CONFIG_STRICT_DEVMEM is on, the set to 1048576)

 Other options:
     -version              print version and exit
-    -noProcess        do not process the corpus
+    -analysisFile FILE    analyze plan resource usage and write a report -noProcess            do not process the corpus
     -writePlan            write the plan to standard output, adding type to the parameter aliases, using the XSLT provided by -docTransformer
     -tmp          DIR     set root of temporary directories -cleanTmp             delete the temp directory after processing -noColors             do not use ANSI color escape codes for logging or documentation

 ```

 There are a *lot* of options because *AlvisNLP* is very versatile.
 The most important is the *PLANFILE*.